 BBLO Tycoon

-Import ยท Bottle ยท Advertise ยท Survive 5 years
+Import ยท Bottle ยท Advertise ยท Build to an ASX float over 10 years

 Game mode ๐ŸŽš๏ธ